Medina County DWI Court Process

 The Court Process Timeline

-The Medina DUI court process generally follows these steps:
+The DUI court process in Medina County generally follows this timeline:

 1. Arraignment (First Appearance)

-- When it Happens: The arraignment is your first appearance in court, usually scheduled within a few weeks of your arrest.
-The specific timeframe can vary.
+- When it Happens: The arraignment is your first official court appearance.
+It typically occurs within a few weeks of your arrest.
+You will receive a notice in the mail specifying the date, time, and location.

-- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-You will need to fill out a financial affidavit demonstrating your inability to pay.
-The judge will review the affidavit and determine your eligibility.
-Keep in mind that even with a court-appointed attorney, you may be required to pay some fees.
+- Getting a Court-Appointed Attorney: If you cannot afford to hire a private attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation and determine if you qualify.

 2. Pre-Trial Hearings

-- Discovery Process: After the arraignment, your attorney will begin the discovery process.
-This involves obtaining evidence from the prosecution, including police reports, breath or blood test results, video footage (if available), and witness statements.
-Your attorney will review this evidence to identify any weaknesses in the prosecution's case.
+Discovery Process: During the pre-trial phase, your attorney will engage in the discovery process.
+This involves obtaining evidence from the prosecution, such as police reports, breath or blood test results, and witness statements.

 3. Trial (If No Plea Deal)